 2017 headliners: Bryson Tiller, Skepta, Nas

-Another London-based festival which takes place over three days.
-Wireless is famous for bringing the underground music scene up and out to Finsbury Park where it embraces all things urban.
-Even Fergie was enticed out from hiding for her first performance in three years while Boy Better Know were able to party on home turf last year.
-Another festival perfect for first timers, Wireless offers all the ease of enjoyment for a younger audience; chart toppers, club bangers and famously un-famous underground acts such as Skepta who performed in 2016.
-With Skepta returning to headline this time around and the line up being littered with acts such as Bryson Tiller, Wiley, Cadet and Nas, Wireless is an ode to all things Grime, Hip Hop, Rap and R&B.
+Another awesome London-based festival which takes place over three days!
+Woop!
+Wireless is famous for bringing the underground music scene up and out to Finsbury Park where it embraces all things R&B, Trap, Hip-Hop with a dash of Pop!
+Wireless offers all the ease of enjoyment; chart toppers, club bangers and famously un-famous underground acts such as Skepta who performed in 2016.
+With Skepta returning to headline this year and the line-up being littered with acts such as The Weekend, Chance The Rapper, Bryson Tiller, Wiley, Cadet and Nas, Wireless is an ode to all things Grime, Hip Hop, Rap and R&B and we can’t wait!

 LATITUDE, HENHAM PARK, SUFFOLK